leejiawen98/nus-eats/README.md

 This project can be tested using the Expo Go app found in the App Store.
 This project uses Firebase for data storage.

 This project also features a React web application that is exclusively for Admins to manage the data (e.g. adding food stalls).
+It can be found here: https://github.com/leejiawen98/nus-eats-web